ahmedfri/TasksManagment/README.md

-AhoyHotel
+TasksManagments
-This is a WebApi Demo Hotel relay on .Net Core 6 using Repository Pattern and Unit of Work
+This is a WebApi Demo Tasksmanagment relay on .Net Core 6 using Repository Pattern,Unit of Work And Entity Framework

- - Create User a user And Login using JWT before Add Booking or use a user user credentials below form the backup DataBase, Guests need to register before booking
+login to the Admin account with this creditional:
+User: Admin
+Password: Admin@123
+-Jwt Token Will be generated, use it for authrization before using End Points.
  - API for Register
  - API for Login
+ - API for Adding/Assign Tasks
+ - API for Delete Task
+ - API for Edit Task
- - API for listing
+ - API for listing Task
- - API for searching hotel by name
+ - API for listing Tasks By id
- - API for Terms searching
+ - API for Add Employments
- - API for viewing Hotel details
+ - API for listing Employments
- - API for placing a booking
+ - API for listing Employments By id
- -Note: Test Section it is not complete yet
+ Database backup is attached